bytefish/bytefish.de/drafts/local_phase_quantization.md

   return X
 ```

 Almost all of the datasets I've experiment with had high-quality image data.
-The AT&T Facedatabase and Yale Facedatabase A/B have been taken in very controlled conditions, even for my celebrity dataset I have only chosen quality images.
-In real life you are often confronted with the problem of lower-quality images and your algorithms have to be able to cope with this problem.
+The [AT&T Facedatabase]() and [Yale Facedatabase A/B]() have been taken in very controlled conditions, even for [my celebrity dataset](/blog/fisherfaces) I have only chosen the higher quality images.
+In real life you are often confronted with the problem of low quality images and your algorithms have to be able to cope with this problem.
 Local Phase Quantization is a blur-invariant feature description and I think... this is a great chance for an experiment!

 ## the algorithm ##